Atria Senior Living Costs and Review

 Services and Amenities

-Atria tries to keep seniors as engaged, connected, and healthy as possible.
+People are living longer.
+There were 88,988 people aged 100 and older in 2022, which is more than double the number in 1980.3 In Atria Senior Living facilities, staff keep seniors as engaged, connected, and healthy as possible.
 While some services and amenities differ between communities, the majority are offered at every location.
-Let's take a look at what you might expect to find:
+Let’s take a look at what you might expect to find:

 Care services